ashutoshbw/tocbase-plugin-auto-id/README.md

 **Note**: It is recommend to use a fixed version(like above) instead of `latest` keyword, to avoid any troubles if breaking changes happen.

-This will result in a `autoId` variable containing a function.
+This will result in a `autoId` variable holding the plugin.

 ### Using node and bundler
 To install it run in your terminal: